August 21, 2025 (7mo ago) — last updated April 1, 2026 (15d ago)

 Q: I’m born on a master number date like 11 or 22.
 Do I reduce it?
 A: Follow Millman’s method: add all digits, then reduce the total to a single digit and present both results as X/Y. Master numbers may appear in the larger sum and can indicate intensified themes.

 Q: Is this method the same as basic numerology?
-A: It’s closely related but distinct in emphasis: Millman’s system frames the larger sum and reduced digit together for a two-part interpretation that highlights themes plus spiritual purpose.
+A: It’s closely related but distinct in emphasis: Millman’s system frames the larger sum and reduced digit together for a two-part interpretation that highlights life themes plus spiritual purpose.

 Q: How can I use my Life Path number weekly or monthly?
 A: Use it as a lens for reflection: set one intention related to your number’s lesson each week, journal patterns, and track repeating numbers with a simple notes tool or the Life Purpose App.6